-Unfortunately, there are few surviving records about the origins of Namba Yasaka Shrine, however “Yasaka Shrine” should sound familiar to anyone who has ever attended Gion Matsuri.
+Unfortunately, there are few surviving records about the origins of Namba Yasaka Shrine.
+However “Yasaka Shrine” should sound familiar to anyone who has ever attended Gion Matsuri.
 We know for certain that Namba Yasaka Shrine is a small sister to shrine to Kyoto’s Yasaka Shrine.
-Just like its Kyoto counter-part, Namba Yasaka Shrine originally housed the Buddhist Japanese deity Gozu Tennou [牛頭天王], who is believed to be the guardian of the Jetavana Monastery, or “Gion” Shouja [祇園精舎] in Japanese.
-This monastery is a very holy place for Buddhists.
-It is said that the Buddha spent many years in the Jetavana Grove teaching his philosophies to his disciples and performing miracles.
+Just like its Kyoto counter-part, Namba Yasaka Shrine originally housed the Buddhist Japanese deity Gozu Tennou, who is believed to be the guardian of the Jetavana Monastery, or “Gion” Shouja in Japanese.

 Standing at an impressive 12m tall big, the shishi ema-den attracts visitors to the shrine every day.